 |Itinerary||EU air carrier||Non-EU air carrier|

-In some cases, disrupted flights outside the EU may be eligible under EC261 if they connect to a covered flight that is with the same carrier and part of the same flight reservation (under one booking reference number).
-The easiest way to find out if you’re covered is to use the AirHelp eligibility check.
+In some cases, disrupted flights outside the EU (for example US flight cancellations) may be eligible under EC261 if they were booked as a connection to an EU flight that is with the same carrier and part of the same flight reservation (under one booking reference number).
+The easiest way to find out if you’re covered is to use the AirHelp Eligibility Check.

 Know Your Rights EU Flights

 When it comes to knowing your rights on EU flights, it’s also important to be aware of situations where the airline is not responsible for flight issues that arise.